arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/put_replace_multiple_documents.md

 You can use this option to save network traffic but you cannot map any errors to the inputs of your request.

+@RESTQUERYPARAM{refillIndexCaches,boolean,optional}
+Whether to update existing entries in in-memory index caches if documents replacements affect the edge index or cache-enabled persistent indexes.

 @RESTDESCRIPTION
 Replaces multiple documents in the specified collection with the ones in the body, the replaced documents are specified by the `_key`